Status

 Excerpt | 4.5.A.
 Amateur Athletic Guidelines

-The following are the basic interpretations of the principles involved in the amateur code which may lead to the loss of an athlete’s eligibility.
+The following are the basic principles involved in the amateur code, which, if violated, could result in the loss of eligibility for the student-athlete:

-• Participation in any athletic activity under an assumed name.
+1. Participation in any athletic activity under an assumed name is strictly prohibited.

-• Participation on an amateur sports team in which the student-athlete receives, directly or indirectly, any salary, gift cards, incentive payment, gratuity or expense allowance other than actual and necessary travel allowances, and room/board expenses for practice and games.
-Third party scholarships are permitted.
-These are scholarships which are paid directly to the university or college.
+3. Participation on an amateur sports team in which the student-athlete receives, directly or indirectly, any salary, gift cards, incentive payment, gratuity or expense allowance other than actual and necessary travel allowances, and room/board expenses for practice and games is prohibited.
+Beyond reasonable, travel, meal and lodging expenses, a student-athlete may accept sports-related paraphernalia with a monetary value not to exceed $500.00.

-• Accepting a nominal, standard fee or salary for instructing, supervision or officiating in an organized sports program or recreation, playground or camp activities shall not jeopardize amateur status.
+6. Accepting a nominal standard fee or salary for instructing, supervising or officiating in an organized sports program or working in a recreation, playground, or camp activities shall not jeopardize amateur status.
 “Organized programs” include both school and non-school programs.
 Compensation for giving private lessons is permissible if circumstances parallel the above statement.